jhpyle/docassemble/_docs/installation.md

 distributions are not always current.

-Before setting up the [Python virtual environment], we need to create a directory needed by [pip] for temporary files, and a directory in which to install [Python] and its packages:
+Before setting up the [Python virtual environment], we need to create directories needed by [pip] for temporary files, and a directory in which to install [Python] and its packages:

 {% highlight bash %}
-mkdir -p /var/www/.pip /usr/share/docassemble/local
+sudo mkdir -p /var/www/.pip /var/www/.cache /usr/share/docassemble/local
-chown www-data.www-data /var/www/.pip /usr/share/docassemble
+sudo chown -R www-data.www-data /var/www/.pip /var/www/.cache /usr/share/docassemble
 {% endhighlight %}

 In order to run commands as `www-data`, may probably need to run the
 following:

 {% highlight bash %}
-chsh -s /bin/bash www-data
+sudo chsh -s /bin/bash www-data sudo chown -R www-data.www-data /var/www
 {% endhighlight %}

 The **docassemble** application itself is on [GitHub].
 Clone the